With over 40 years of experience, we understand the demands of the exam, and what each school is looking for.

 Verbal Reasoning tests a child’s understanding of the complexity and nuance of language.
 You need to identify whether your child is sitting a CEM or a GL Assessment as the questions are very different in style and lend themselves to different resources.
 We can advise you here.

 By far the best long-term preparation for Verbal Reasoning success is to create a daily reading habit with your child.
-There is an urban myth about the 11+ which states that children who pass know 10,000 more words than children who don’t pass.
+There is an urban myth about school entrance which states that children who pass know 10,000 more words than children who don’t pass.
 We believe there is some underlying truth to this.
 Vocabulary acquisition is slow, a process which cannot be crammed into a few months at the end of Year 5.

 Non-Verbal Reasoning is also considered a test of ‘potential’ and is connected to numeracy, testing children’s understanding of number patterns and spatial awareness.
 As with Verbal Reasoning, each child will have a natural affinity for this topic but can certainly improve and should practice all iterations of the test.